+The organic disposition to enjoy things may not be as strong in everybody.
 There can be temperamental differences in happiness-proneness.
-Twin-studies show greater resemblance in happiness between mono-zygotic twins than di-zygotic twins, even when reared apart.
+Twin-studies show greater resemblance in happiness between monozygotic twins than di-zygotic twins, even when reared apart.
 However, this does not mark happiness itself as a temperamental trait; the similarity in enjoyment of life can also result from other traits that are instrumental to happiness, such as heritable variation in 'energy' or 'resilience'.
-The results of a follow-up study from birth on does not suggest that there is a marked temperamental disposition to be happy or unhappy.
+The results of a follow-up study from birth on do not suggest that there is a marked temperamental disposition to be happy or unhappy.
 Babies observed to be cheerful did not appear to be more likely to report high life-satisfaction in adulthood.
-(Research reviewed in Veenhoven 1994b.)
+(Research reviewed in Veenhoven 1994)

-5.4 Inner process of evaluation
+§ 4.5 Inner process of evaluation